-If Winbind is used as a backend, the account can be specified in one of the following forms: USER@DOMAIN.COM, USER@DOMAIN or DOMAIN\\USER.
+If Winbind is used as a backend, the account can be specified in one of the following forms: USER@DOMAIN.COM, USER@DOMAIN or DOMAIN\USER.

-To create the user's home directory automatically on login, enable the pam\mkhomedir module:
+For the home directory to be created automatically on login, the pam_mkhomedir module can be enabled:

+'''

 sudo pam-auth-update --enable mkhomedir

+'''

-Settings for Winbind can be configured in /etc/samba/smb.conf.
-They are documented in the smb.conf(5) man page.
+Options such as the home directory path template, shell and others can be tweaked in /etc/samba/smb.conf and are documented in the smb.conf(5) man page.